 Each year all staff in St Joseph's College have refresher training in Child Protection delivered by the school Child Protection Officer Mrs McPhillips and the Depute Child Protection Officer, Mrs Belille-Sharp.

-A copy of the Child Protection and Safeguarding Policy can be found using the following link:- https://www.stjosephscollege.co.uk/app/download/5819059948/Child+Protection+and+Safegu arding+Policy+SJC+May+2024.docx f.
+f.
 Educational Psychology Service

 Educational Psychologists aim to improve the life chances of all children and young people.
 Working in partnership with families and other services, we use applied psychology and knowledge of child development to address inequalities, support vulnerability and enhance inclusion.
 We seek to ensure that young people realise their potential to become successful learners, confident individuals, effective contributors and responsible citizens.